hyperTwitch/intro-to-react/README.md

 This project is done based off of the official React JS tic-tact-toe tutorial https://reactjs.org/tutorial/tutorial.html

 Features added to explore and practice further.
-- When no one wins, display message and mark in the history
+- When no one wins, display a message and mark it in the history
+- Highlight the currently displayed step in the history by bolding it

 ## `npm start`